sauliusdainys/docs/README.md

 ## Off-chain Contract to Contract Communication (C2C)

 Contracts should be able to exchange data without on-chain settlement.
 C2C communication is often necessary to deliver high throughput, data rich, dynamic applications.
-Such data exchanges can occur via Oracles and/or Data Lakes using variety of data access methods as described in previous sections.
+Such data exchange can occur via Oracles and/or Data Lakes using variety of data access methods as described in previous sections.
+Off-chain C2C communication will enable contracts to exchange large and small data sets (video, images, documents, messages, structured and unstructred) at high rates.

 # K2N.IO – Data Integration Platform for DAPPs